 Technically, the white-label DSP opens the opportunity here.
 Even if your client opts for full-service campaign management from your side, you can give them access to their DSP account analytics.

-Build Your Reputation and Stay Away From Controversy
+Build Your Reputation & Stay Away From Controversy

-Invest in Client Success and Provide Impeccable Support
+Invest in Client Campaign Management & Provide Support

-Use the Full Toolset to Optimize Now and Optimize More Tomorrow
+Optimize Campaign Performance Now & Optimize More Tomorrow

 These efforts won’t go in vain: optimization helps to deliver traffic that is more likely to convert and make a difference for your client’s business.